Event-triggered controllers based on the supremum norm of sampling-induced error: Introduction

 \section{Introduction}

 The majority of modern control systems reside in microprocessors and need more efficient implementation in order to reduce computation cost, save communication bandwidth and decrease energy consumption.
 Sampled-data control has been developed to fulfill these tasks where the execution of a digital controller is scheduled among sampling instances periodically or aperiodically.
-As a type of aperiodic sampling, event-triggered control suggests scheduling based on the state and/or sampling error of the plant and achieves more efficient sampling pattern than periodic sampling.
-Event-triggered control has been developed for stabilization and tracking of individual systems \cite{Tallapragada2013,Marchand2013,Tabuada2007,Liu2015} and cooperative control of networked systems \cite{Fan2013,Seyboth2013}.
+As a type of aperiodic sampling, event-triggered control suggests scheduling based on the state and/or sampling error of the plant and may achieve more efficient sampling pattern than periodic sampling.
+Event-triggered control has been developed for stabilization and tracking of individual systems, e.g., \cite{Tallapragada2013,Marchand2013,Tabuada2007,Liu2015} and cooperative control of networked systems, e.g., \cite{Fan2013,Seyboth2013,chen2020often}.